-If a student must temporarily suspend training due to circumstances beyond his/her control (i.e. legal, medical, or other legitimate problems approved by the School Director), they may be extended a leave of absence not to exceed 60 days.
-At the end of 60 days, if the student has not returned to School, the situation will be re-evaluated to determine whether an extension of the leave of absence or termination from the program is appropriate.
+If a student must temporarily suspend training due to circumstances beyond his/her control (i.e. legal, medical, or other legitimate problems approved by the School Director), they may be extended one leave of absence not to exceed 60 days.
+At the end of 60 days, if the student has not returned to School, termination from the program is appropriate.
 A student must make a written request to be granted a leave of absence.
 The School refund policy will apply to all terminations following a leave of absence.